RoboticGen/Obo-blocks/docs/SRS.md

 ## Scope

 Obo Blocks will allow users to convert programs written in Scratch Blocks, a visual programming language, into Python code.
-Additionally, it will provide code interpretation capabilities with limited number of libraries using Pydiode while supporting micropython extention, enabling users to run their Python code directly within the web interface while allowing users to upload generated code to ESP32 Development Board (MagicBit).The target users include students and teachers affiliated with Roboticgen Academy.
+Additionally, it will provide code interpretation capabilities with limited number of libraries using Pydiode while supporting micropython extention, enabling users to edit the generated Python code snippets,run their Python code directly within the web interface while allowing users to upload generated code to ESP32 Development Board (MagicBit).The target users include students and teachers affiliated with Roboticgen Academy.

 ## Features

 1. **Block-to-Code Conversion -** Convert Scratch Blocks programs into equivalent Python code.
+2. **Code Modification** - Modify generated python code without Backward Compatibility (python to scratch conversion)
-2. **Code Evaluation -** Interpret Python code within the platform using Pydiode for instant feedback.
+3. **Code Evaluation -** Interpret Python code within the platform using Pydiode for instant feedback.
-3. **Micropython Extension -** Emulate underlaying hardware for to run micropython code with in platform(With Completion of Coffee Code Research Project)
+4. **Micropython Extension -** Emulate underlaying hardware for to run micropython code with in platform(With Completion of Coffee Code Research Project)
-4. **Web Driven Code Uploader** - Upload generated Code Snippet to generated Code Snippet to ESP32
+5. **Web Driven Code Uploader** - Upload generated Code Snippet to generated Code Snippet to ESP32

 ## Functional Requirements